ByBurton/StrongholdCrusaderAIV/README.md

 # StrongholdCrusaderAIV
-This project was started by me, because I was not satisfied with Evreys or Tatha's AI Villages as much as I hoped I would be.
-So this will be my attempt.
-I don't mean to sound offending here.
-It is just personal taste, and I still use Evrey's for skirmish trail missions.
+This project was started, as a substitute to [Evrey](https://github.com/Evrey) 's AI Villages, as well as [Tatha](https://www.youtube.com/channel/UC4BrhBzHp1ymnczlkdKcSkg)'s.

 Special thanks will probably go to [heroesflorian](https://github.com/heroesflorian) , who helped me for yeaaaaaaaars by checking my created aiv files for mistakes.